• Home

 python3 -m pip3 install jupyter

-Remember, pip is package manager tool by default comes with Python binaries.
-Older Python 3 version has tool pip3.
+Remember, pip is a package manager tool by default comes with Python binaries.
+The older Python 3 version has the tool pip3.
 So you have to use pip3 instead of pip.

 Running Jupyter Notebook